hubiquitus-old/hubiquitus/docs/adapters/hAdapter.md

 ## About the hAdapter

-The hAdapter defines the class of all adapter.
+The hAdapter defines the class of all adapters.
-You can have two big type of adapter : the inbound Adapter and the outbound Adapter.
+You can have two big types of adapter : the inbound Adapter and the outbound Adapter.

 ## About the Inbound Adapter